There are ways to temper your toughest critic and take constructive control of your feelings.

 The key to successfully managing your anxiety is learning to act in spite of it.
 Here's an approach to lowering anxiety, rewiring your brain, feeling less afraid in the world.

 Money problems in relationships are often a chronic battle fueled by power, philosophies, resentments.
 How to find the problem under the problem and find a resolution

 We think of narcissists as being as being at the extreme end of only thinking about themselves, but there's a middle ground.
 Five tips for a healthy self-focus.

 It's easy to stay in a bad relationships for a lot of bad reasons.
-Four common emotional obstacles and how to override them
+Here are four common emotional obstacles and how to override them.

 Everyone needs at least one person with whom they can be transparent, but many have no such person.
 This is how to open up and find what you need.